 The most urgent issue to be solved was the fact that most users under the age of 18 did not have the proper means to manage a subscription tutoring service, even though they had their own devices.
 Furthermore, parents did not trust them to have full access to their credit card information.
 This lead to a parent account feature that could be linked to a student account via a simple invite.

-An updated experience and brand identity that speaks to the core target audience and could be carried throughout the app’s user interface, with an easy-to-use flow that creates long-term users and increased subscriptions.
+An updated experience and brand identity that speaks to the core target audience and could be carried throughout the app’s user interface, with an easy-to-use flow that creates long-term users.